SoftwareHeritage/swh-docs/sysadm/deployment/howto-debian-packaging.rst

 - ``--no-clean-source`` doesn't run debian/rules clean outside of the chroot, so you don't have to clutter your dev machine with all build dependencies

+- ``--build-dep-resolver=aptitude`` can be necessary when using extra repositories, especially backports.

 - ``--extra-repository="repository specification"`` adds the given repository in the chroot before building.